squigg/azure-queue-laravel/README.md

 #### Laravel 5.5.x
     "squigg/azure-queue-laravel": "5.5.*"
     composer require squigg/azure-queue-laravel:5.5.*
+#### Laravel 5.6.x
+    "squigg/azure-queue-laravel": "5.6.*"
+    composer require squigg/azure-queue-laravel:5.6.*

-For versions 5.3 and older, add the following pear repository in your `composer.json` file required for the Microsoft Azure SDK (v5.4+ uses the new `microsoft/azure-storage` package instead):
+##### For versions 5.3 and older only
+Add the following pear repository in your `composer.json` file required for the Microsoft Azure SDK (v5.4+ uses the `microsoft/azure-storage` package instead, and v5.6+ uses `microsoft/azure-storage-queue`):

     "repositories": [
         {